-What is an apartment inspection at NYCHA?
+What is an annual apartment inspection?

 Why does NYCHA conduct apartment inspections?